AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 A two-tier caching system utilizes SQLite for raw market data, managed by `DataManager` and `DataCache` to minimize API calls.

 **Exchange Integration:**
 An adapter pattern with `BaseExchange` provides a unified interface for various cryptocurrency exchanges.
-The `SimulatedOKX` exchange serves as the single source of truth, supporting all 103 cryptocurrencies with comprehensive trading pairs, realistic price simulation, and complete trade history management.
-This consolidation ensures data consistency and eliminates external API dependencies.
+The system now uses live OKX exchange only through `OKXAdapter`, connecting directly to the user's real OKX trading account.
+All simulation fallbacks have been removed - the system requires valid OKX API credentials and uses only real portfolio data, trade history, and market prices from the live exchange.

 **Risk Management:**
 The `RiskManager` enforces multiple safety layers, including portfolio-level limits, position sizing, daily loss limits, and emergency halts, performing checks before every trade.
 Position sizing, entry/exit prices (with slippage), stop loss, and take profit levels are calculated using integrated bot pricing formulas to ensure a consistent 1% equity risk per trade.